 runways with the same heading, a left runway which is 13L and a right runway

+which is 13R.
 Once tuned, keep the aircraft heading toward Chicago Midway

 at about 150 degrees.
 Keep an eye on the VOR2 dial and you'll see the needles in